 - Pay an administrative fee equal to the ticket's penalty amount.

 - Avoid any traffic infractions for 1 year.

 - Attend a traffic safety school.

-Fail to meet any one of the requirements and the court will rescind the deferral.
+Fail to meet any one of the requirements and the court will rescind the ticket deferral.

-The DOL will suspend your license if you're convicted of 6 moving violations within 12 months.
+The WA DOL will suspend your license if you're convicted of 6 moving violations within 12 months.

-Always check your driving record for accuracy after getting ticketed―and, of course, check your driving status.
+Always check your WA driving record for accuracy after getting ticketed―and, of course, check your driving status in Washington.

 Consider comparing rates online; it's a great way for finding a coverage plan that meets your needs and fits your budget.Other Topics in This Section